Chia-Network/chialisp-web/docs/costs.md

 | all                      | 200     | 300      | 0                                                                                           |
 | point_add                | 101094  | 1343980  | 0                                                                                           |
 | pubkey_for_exp           | 1325730 | 0        | 38                                                                                          |

+## Additional Costs

+There is a base cost of 1 for every call to an operator.
+This is due to the processing time of steps taken internally to call the operator.

+Additionally, there is a cost of 10 per byte of memory allocated in the return value of an operator.
+This excludes the boolean values 0 and 1, which are free.

 ## Conditions